When will the power return? Weary Carolinas residents long for relief after Helene's fury

 Johnson, who has a 5-year-old son and works for a land conservation group, received a text from Duke Energy promising her power would be restored by Friday night.
 But as of midday, utility poles and wires were still draped at odd angles across the streets, pulled down by mangled trees.

-“I have no idea what’s next,” Johnson said.
+“I have no idea what’s next,” said Johnson, whose family does have some power thanks to a generator.
 “Just the breadth of this over the whole region, it’s kind of amazing.”

 She and her neighbors have been taking care of each other since Helene came ashore in Florida on Sept.
 26 as a Category 4 hurricane and carved a path of destruction as it moved northward, killing more than 220 people in six states, including at least 72 in Buncombe County, which includes Asheville.
 Block captains set out whiteboards with information about who can provide first aid and where to get tools repaired.